kuredoro/scold/README.md

 ### Test suite configuration

-A set of key-value pairs can be specified in place of the first test to alter the behavior of cptest.
+A set of key-value pairs can be specified at the very top of `inputs.txt`.
 For example:
 ```
-tl = 10.0
+tl = 10s
 prec = 8
 ===
 input 1